Why Spiritual Teachers are Important

 To put it another way, they don’t inspire me to go deep.

-The same is true of various Buddhist and Yogic teachers—some awaken my motivation to incredible degrees, and others leave me feeling bored, skeptical and uninspired (even if I agree with their words).
+The same is true of various Buddhist and Yogic teachers—some awaken my motivation to incredible degrees, and others leave me feeling bored, skeptical and uninspired (even if I agree with them).
 How much we resonate with a teacher’s actual teachings is really important.

 However, even more important than resonance is the depth of their teachings.